shashankg7/shashankg7.github.io/index.md

 * [May 2024] PC member for ICML 2024, ICLR 2024, SIGIR 2024, RecSys 2024, and ICTIR 2024.
 * [March 2024] Slidedeck from the WSDM tutorial on recent advancements in unbiased LTR is available [here](https://sites.google.com/view/wsdm-2024-tutorial-ultr/).
 * [March 2024] I will be co-presenting a tutorial on recent advancements in unbiased LTR at the [WSDM 2024](https://sites.google.com/view/wsdm-2024-tutorial-ultr/) conference.
+* [Feb 2024] I will be joining Meta AI, New York as a research scientist intern for the summer.
-* [Oct] Tutorial proposal on recent advancements in unbiased learning to rank accepted at [WSDM 2024](https://www.wsdm-conference.org/2024/tutorials/), and [FIRE 2023](https://sites.google.com/view/fire-2023-ultr-tutorial/home).
+* [Oct 2023] Tutorial proposal on recent advancements in unbiased learning to rank accepted at [WSDM 2024](https://www.wsdm-conference.org/2024/tutorials/), and [FIRE 2023](https://sites.google.com/view/fire-2023-ultr-tutorial/home).
-* [Sept] Invited talk at ShareChat on Safe Unbiased Learning to Rank [slides](https://docs.google.com/presentation/d/e/2PACX-1vQ-IJ3hAGjFYJN2qy6HIw5nTOjBlCwfAd-NfR68oqjIl62BRoAsPcb2bVL7U4LvJhISR7fhxp2Squwx/pub?start=false&loop=false&delayms=60000), [video](https://www.youtube.com/watch?v=xlsmhOtwFUc).
+* [Sept 2023] Invited talk at ShareChat on Safe Unbiased Learning to Rank [slides](https://docs.google.com/presentation/d/e/2PACX-1vQ-IJ3hAGjFYJN2qy6HIw5nTOjBlCwfAd-NfR68oqjIl62BRoAsPcb2bVL7U4LvJhISR7fhxp2Squwx/pub?start=false&loop=false&delayms=60000), [video](https://www.youtube.com/watch?v=xlsmhOtwFUc).
-* [August] Invited talk at Meta AI, New York on Safe Unbiased Learning to Rank.
+* [August 2023] Invited talk at Meta AI, New York on Safe Unbiased Learning to Rank.
-* [July] Visiting Meta AI London as Research Scientist Intern, working with the Modern Recommender Systems (MRS) team.
+* [July 2023] Visiting Meta AI London as Research Scientist Intern, working with the Modern Recommender Systems (MRS) team.
 I am currently working on off-policy learning for two staged recommender system.
-* [July] Two papers (extended abstracts) accepted at the CONSEQUENCES workshop, collocated with RecSys'23.
+* [July 2023] Two papers (extended abstracts) accepted at the CONSEQUENCES workshop, collocated with RecSys'23.
 First work is a SIGIR resubmission on safe unbiased LTR; second work is on examining & mitigating selection bias in preference elicitation for recommender system.
-* [Jun 13] Paper on "A Deep Generative Recommendation Method for Unbiased Learning from Implicit Feedback" got accepted at ICTIR'23, collocated with SIGIR'23.
+* [June 2023] Paper on "A Deep Generative Recommendation Method for Unbiased Learning from Implicit Feedback" got accepted at ICTIR'23, collocated with SIGIR'23.
 * [May 2023] Paper on user return time prediction was accepted with the CRUM workshop at UMAP 2023.
 This was work done while at Flipkart, India.
 * [April 2023] Tutorial proposal on recent advancements in unbiased learning-to-rank got accepted at SIGIR'23.
 I will be leading the tutorial discussion at the conference.
 * [April 2023] One full paper on safe unbiased learning to rank accepted at SIGIR 2023.